InformaticsMatters/pipelines-utils/README.md

 Output files are removed when the test suite starts and when it passes.

-### From within a pipeline repository
+### From here
-You will find this repository located as a submodule.
-When checking the pipeline out (for example [Pipelines]) you will need to initialise the
-submodule: -

-    $ git submodule update --init --remote

-Then to run the test framework (which searches for test files in the contained repository) you should navigate to the submodule and run the test framework's Gradle task: -

-    $ cd pipelines-utils
+If you have working copies of all your pipeline repositories checked-out in the same directory as this repository you can execute all the tests across all the repositories by running the tester from here.
+Simply run the following Gradle command from here: -

     $ ./gradlew runPipelineTester

 The tester summarises each test it has found wile also executing it.